Career Change to Nursing: How to Successfully Transition to a Rewarding Healthcare Career

 - School nurse

 This list could go on and on.
-Another advantage of a second career in nursing is that you’ll have opportunity for growth in many areas, such as:
+Another advantage of a second career in nursing is that you’ll have opportunities for career growth in many areas, such as:

 - Nursing management